chilumine/ai-llm-red-team-handbook/docs/templates/Chapter_Template.md

 2. Replace all [placeholders] with specific content
 3. Remove sections that don't apply to your chapter
 4. Add additional sections as needed for your topic
-5. Ensure all code examples include proper warnings
-6. Include at least one practical code demonstration
+5. Include at least one practical code demonstration
-7. Provide real-world examples or case studies
+6. Provide real-world examples or case studies
-8. Include CAUTION alert in Conclusion about unauthorized use
-9. Update checklists with chapter-specific items
+7. Update checklists with chapter-specific items
-10. Use appropriate alert types (NOTE/TIP/IMPORTANT/WARNING/CAUTION)
+8. Use appropriate alert types (NOTE/TIP/IMPORTANT/WARNING/CAUTION)

 ALERT USAGE EXAMPLES:
 > [!NOTE] - Additional context, background information, helpful explanations